HangCcZ/Full-Stack-Employee-Directory/README.md

 - SWR (Client side fetching and caching)
 - Cloudinary (Image storage and upload)

+## Setup Instructions:

+1. Clone this repository by running `git clone https://github.com/HangCcZ/Code-Challenge-for-Postlight.git`
+2. Rename the `.env.example` file to `.env.local` in project root directory to store environment variables.
+This file is having two variables called `MONGODB_URI` and `LOCALHOST_NAME`
+3. Create a (MongoDB)[https://www.mongodb.com/] account, create a new database and wait for database provising (this may take few minutes)...
+After newly created database is ready, click **connect**, select **Connect your application**, make sure that the driver for is **Node.js**, copy and paste the connection string and assign it to the `MONGODB_URI` in `.env.local`.
+For example: `MONGODB_URI=mongodb+srv://<username>:<password>@cluster0.2w7rv.mongodb.net/myFirstDatabase?retryWrites=true&w=majority`.
+Make sure to whitelist your IP address in **Security-> Network Access**.
+4. In the terminal, run `npm install` and wait for completion
+5. Run `npm run dev` in the terminal
+6. Assigned the local website address of this application to `LOCALHOST_NAME` in `.env.local`.
+For example. `LOCALHOST_NAME = http://localhost:3000`
+7. Add sample dataset as you wish, manually via UI, Postman, or other method.

 ## Suggested Features by the Coding Challenge - Completed and Missing

 ### Features that are completed: